Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

 ![local-empty](sbcl-local-programs-empty.png)

-5. By pressing ```Ctrl+n``` (or in Emacs notation: ```C-n```), we open a new file manager window.
+5. By pressing ```Ctrl+n``` (or in Emacs notation: ```C-n```), we open a new file explorer window.
 There, we navigate to ```C:\Program Files\Steel Bank Common Lisp```.
 And we *copy* that *directory* with ```Ctrl+c``` (i.e. ```C-c```).

 ![SBCL-global](sbcl-global.png)

-6. We click into our first file manager window with
+6. We click into our first file explorer window with
    ``````C:\Users\YourUserName\AppData\Local\Programs```, and insert the copy
    with ```Ctrl+v``` (i.e. ```C-v```).
 7. We *rename* this subdirectory from ```Steel Bank Common Lisp``` to something like